aws-samples/serverless-samples/apigw-ai-agents/README.md

-# API developer experience customization and centralized guidance using Amazon Bedrock
+# Developer experience customization and centralized guidance using Amazon Bedrock

+This sample solution provides an intelligent, AI-powered assistant that delivers real-time guidance for development and governance on AWS.

+**Note: This sample focuses on API development, however, you can use any AWS service (or set of services).**

-This solution provides an intelligent, AI-powered assistant that delivers real-time guidance for API development and governance on AWS.
-By integrating Amazon Bedrock agents with customizable knowledge bases, it bridges the gap between AWS best practices and your organization's specific governance requirements - creating a seamless, frictionless developer experience.
+By integrating Amazon Bedrock agents with customizable knowledge bases, this sample bridges the gap between AWS best practices and your organization's specific governance requirements - creating a seamless, frictionless developer experience.
 The centralized knowledge base can be consumed by various services, including through a Model Context Protocol (MCP) server that enables developers to access this guidance directly within their existing development tools and IDEs.

 Key Benefits
- - Developer Acceleration: Provides immediate, contextual advice during API development, reducing cycle times and preventing costly rework by ensuring designs align with both AWS and company standards from the outset.
+ - Developer Acceleration: Provides immediate, contextual advice during development, reducing cycle times and preventing costly rework by ensuring designs align with both AWS and company standards from the outset.
  - Governance as Code: Transforms static documentation and governance frameworks into interactive, real-time guidance embedded within development workflows, increasing compliance without adding friction.
  - Operational Excellence: Automatically reviews deployed API configurations, proactively identifies improvement opportunities, and delivers recommendations to stakeholders, enhancing security posture and performance.
  - Knowledge Centralization: Consolidates organizational wisdom, AWS documentation, and best practices into a unified advisory system that grows smarter with every interaction.